frc-4931/eTech/README.md

 ## Installation

+<b>IN THE FUTURE WE WILL MOVE TO A DIFFERENT DISTRIBUTION SYSTEM SUCH AS DOCKER</b>

 Install [CouchDB](https://docs.couchdb.org/en/stable/install/index.html).
 (Or [pouchdb-server](https://github.com/pouchdb/pouchdb-server) for testing.
 Not recommended for production)

 Create an admin account at `http://localhost:5984/_utils/`.
 This account will be what you'll use to login and create user accounts with for the first time.
 (Note: The username MUST be all lowercase)